carlosngo/library-system/README.md

 ## How to run the project
 1. Clone the repository.
 2. Open the Terminal in /librarysystem
+3. Run `pip install -r requirements.txt`
-3. Run `py manage.py runserver`
+4. Run `py manage.py runserver`
-4. Open your browser and enter the URL localhost:8000
+5. Open your browser and enter the URL localhost:8000

 ## User Roles